lahwran/crow2/events.md

 do we even want to be able to glob in the dependency references?
-    - probably not, as it would be very difficult to implement efficiently and be dangerous to use; if it becomes necessary, it can be added later
+    - probably not, as it would be very difficult to implement efficiently and be messy to use; if it becomes necessary, it can be added later

 extend concept of "child calls" used for commands and regexes to the hook tree;
-        this allows incoming things to call a simple event, and it will automatically dispatch it to the right place
+        this allows incoming things to call a basic event, and it will automatically dispatch it to the specific, right place

+printing hooks should show you information about it

+only one tag per hook per function

+using a tag on a function creates the tag, but you can also set dependencies for the tag separately

+if you use a tag on a function, that function cannot have any of it's own dependencies

+when reversing dependencies, should we remove the original reference, for later speedup purposes?
+    - not for now
+    - if we do, then we can't unregister things which contain reversed dependencies
+    - reversing dependencies should probably be done without modifying the registration

+do we want optional dependencies?
+    - difference to "soft" dependencies is that dependency loops are still an error; however, missing references are not
+    - probably do want to have them
+    - how should they be represented?
+        - before_optional and after_optional?
+        - a "?" somewhere in the string? perhaps at the end?

+need separate class CancellableHook(Hook)

+should _fire_call_list be aware of dependencies and tags, to appropriately skip calls
+        when something raises an exception?
+    - perhaps exception handling should be overridable, and default to calling hook._hookexception (which would have overriden exception handling which simply logs)

+unregistering things from tags may leave empty tags behind

+we need to be using zope.interface

+tags can only depend on other tags?

+can't depend on methods for now, will have to add later

+need better error recovery - one missing dependency should not prevent use